 There are more treatment options available for heart failure than ever before.
 Tight control over your medications and lifestyle, coupled with careful monitoring, are the first steps.
 As the condition progresses, doctors specializing in the treatment of heart failure can offer more advanced treatment options.

-The goals of treating heart failure are primarily to decrease the likelihood of disease progression (thereby decreasing the risk of death and the need for hospitalization), to lessen symptoms, and to improve quality of life.
+The goals of treating heart failure are to try to keep it from getting worse (lowering the risk of death and the need for hospitalization), to ease symptoms, and to improve quality of life.